Life As a Power Distributor or Dispatcher

 Types of Power Distributor or Dispatcher

-There were about 11,600 jobs for Power Distributor or Dispatcher in 2016 (in the United States).
+In the United States, there were 11,600 jobs for Power Distributor or Dispatcher in 2016.
 There is little to no growth in job opportunities for Power Distributor or Dispatcher.
-Due to new job openings and attrition, there will be an average of 1,000 job openings in this field each year.
+The BLS estimates 1,000 yearly job openings in this field.

 The states with the most job growth for Power Distributor or Dispatcher are Tennessee, Georgia, and Texas.
 Watch out if you plan on working in Wisconsin, Wyoming, or New Jersey.
 These states have the worst job growth for this type of profession.